beemster/SocialSend/BOOTSTRAP.md

 Here they are for Mac Os X:
 1. download the latest bootstrap
 1. stop Send-QT
-2. open the folder: ~/Library/Application Support/SEND
+2. open the SEND config folder: ~/Library/Application Support/SEND
 3. remove blocks chainstate peers.dat
 4. unzip the latest bootstrap you've downloaded
 5. double check you now have blocks chainstate and peers.dat again